gobwas/influent/README.md

 ### `influent.createUdpClient(config: Object)` -> `Promise[influent.DecoratorClient[influent.UdpClient]]`

 Default factory for creating udp client.
 Creates `influent.DecoratorClient` instance, with `influent.UdpClient` inside.
-This method makes `client.ping()`, to sure that connection is OK.
-Ping in UDP connection is impossible, so it used via `exec ping ...`.

 The `config` should have structure like: